 f. the personnel and the staff of the third party processors processing personal data are properly trained on confidentiality, integrity, and availability measures.

-4. Processor will comply with all requirements of this DPA and Data Protection Laws with respect to all personal data received from or processed for Controller.
+4. Processor will comply with all requirements of this DPA and Data Protection Laws to which it is subject with respect to all personal data received from or processed for Controller.
 Without limiting the generality of the foregoing, Processor will:

 a. ensure that persons authorized to process the personal data have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality;